Josef Terboven: Repression and crimes against humanity

 On 26 April 1942, the Nazis learned that two members of the resistance were being sheltered by the inhabitants of Telavåg, a small fishing village.
-When the Gestapo arrived, shots were exchanged and two Gestapo agents were killed.
+When the Gestapo arrived, shots were exchanged, and two Gestapo agents were killed.
 Terboven was outraged and personally led a reprisal raid on 30 April that was quick and brutal.
 All buildings were burned to the ground, all boats were sunk or confiscated and all livestock taken away.
-All men in the village were either executed or sent to the Sachsenhausen concentration camp in Germany.
+All men in the village were either executed or sent to the Sachsenhausen concentration camp, in Germany.
 Of the 72 who were deported from Telavåg, 31 were murdered in captivity.
-The women and children were imprisoned for two years.
-Another 18 Norwegian prisoners (unrelated to Telavåg) held at the Trandum internment camp were also executed as a reprisal.
+The women and the children were imprisoned for two years.
+Another 18 Norwegian prisoners unrelated to Telavåg, who were held at the Trandum internment camp, were also executed as reprisals.
 In another incident, the shooting of two German police officials on 6 September 1942 led to Terboven personally declaring martial law in Trondheim from 5 to 12 October 1942.
 He imposed a curfew from 8:00 p.m. to 5:00 a.m. and suppressed all newspapers, public assemblies and railroad transportation.
-On Terboven's orders, ten prominent citizens were executed in reprisal and their assets confiscated.
-In addition, Terboven set up an ad hoc extrajudicial tribunal to try Norwegians considered “hostile to the state.”
+On Terboven's orders, ten prominent citizens were executed in reprisal, and their assets were confiscated.
+In addition, Terboven set up an ad hoc extrajudicial tribunal to try Norwegians considered "hostile to the state".
 An additional 24 men were tried and summarily executed over the next three days.

-Despite the small number of Jews in Norway's population (around 1,800) Terboven persecuted them relentlessly.
-Some 930 managed to escape to neighboring Sweden but some 770 were rounded up and deported to Germany.
-The main deportation occurred on 26 November 1942 when 532 Jews were shipped to Stettin aboard the SS Donau.
-From there, they were transported to the Auschwitz concentration camp; only 9 survived the war.
-On 25 February 1943 another 158 were similarly deported aboard the MS Gotenland; only 6 survived.
+Despite the small number of Jews in Norway's population (around 1,800), Terboven persecuted them relentlessly.
+Some 930 managed to escape to neighboring Sweden, but some 770 were rounded up and deported to Germany.
+The main deportation occurred on 26 November 1942, when 532 Jews were shipped to Stettin aboard the SS Donau.
+From there, they were transported to the Auschwitz concentration camp, and only 9 survived the war.
+On 25 February 1943, another 158 were similarly deported aboard the MS Gotenland, and only six survived.